difflab-ucalgary/Meps-Optimizer/README.md

 However, it has to be noted that a large number of runs can have an impact on the time required to generate the result, which can in turn put a heavy load on the browser making the page unresponsive.
 On a standard laptop computer without dedicated high-end graphics hardware, we successfully tested cooling factors in range [0.15 - 0.50] which resulted in upto ~50,000 iterations.
 A larger number of iterations can be possible on more computationally powerful machines.
 We recommend to choose the cooling factor wisely based on the required application.
+If in case, the number of iterations have not been completed, the optimizer exits with an error which can be inspected through the console.
+In such cases, it is recommended to refresh the page and re-run the optimizer.
+For every new design the best recommendation is to refresh the page and create an optimized design.

 ## Sample Walkthrough